raspstephan/sugar-flower-fish-or-gravel/README.md

 ### Keras GPU install

-To use the GPU with Keras which is strongly recommended if you wnat to train a neural network (see below), you have to replace `keras` with `keras-gpu` in the requirements.txt file.
-Unfortunately it doesn't alway work right out of the box depending on your system.
+To use the GPU with Keras which is strongly recommended if you want to train a neural network (see below), you have to replace `keras` with `keras-gpu` in the requirements.txt file.
+Unfortunately it doesn't always work right out of the box depending on your system.

 If you only want to use the pretrained models, you can also do this on CPU.